dflydev/dflydev.com/source/_projects/gush.md

 {% block project_cta %}

 Are you looking for someone to work on your project that wants to do more for your business than just receive your requirements and crank out code?
-[Contact us]({{site.url}}/contact/) for a <strong>free one hour consultation</strong> to see what things we can do for you above and beyond "just programming."
+[Contact us]({{site.url}}/contact/) for a <strong>free 30 minutes consultation</strong> to see what things we can do for you above and beyond "just programming."

 {% endblock %}